RJPrutton/TAMSequenceDiagrammer/README.md

 The AI will generate a **Direct Preview Link**.
 Clicking this link opens your diagram in the cloud-hosted Exporter App, where you can:
 - **Live Edit**: Tweak the code in the browser for final adjustments.
 - **High-Res Export**: Download as **SVG** (recommended for slides) or **PNG**.
-- **Braze Branding** Official Braze branding and styling is applied automatically.
+- **Braze Branding**: Official Braze branding and styling is applied automatically.

 ## Features